By Victor Martins, FootballPredictions.NET, 19:50 16/09/2020

 The new stadium holds over 62,000 spectators and can be used for a variety of events, including NFL matches and music concerts.

-Here are highlights of that first-ever Premier League match at the new stadium:
+Here is that first-ever Premier League goal scored at the new stadium:

 The Northumberland Development Project has also aided the construction of related buildings in the vicinity of the ground; These include the club headquarters (Lilywhite House), the Tottenham Experience - including the Tottenham Hotspur Museum - and the Tottenham Hotspur Foundation.